Geometry and mechanics of microdomains in growing bacterial colonies: CONTINUOUS MODEL

-where the first two terms represent, as in Eq. \eqref{eq:active_stress}, the isotropic pressure and extensile active stress introduced by the cell growth.
-The remaining terms describe the elastic stresses in the colony arising due to the passive aligning interactions between the cells.
-The tensor field $\bm{H}$ in Eqs.(\ref{eq:hydrodynamic}c) and \eqref{eq:continuum_stress}, can be defined starting from the Landau-de Gennes free energy density:
+where the first three terms represent, as in Eq. \eqref{eq:active_stress}, the isotropic pressure and extensile active stress introduced by the cell growth.
+The remaining terms describe the elastic stresses in the colony arising from the passive aligning interactions between the cells.
+The tensor field $\bm{H}$ in Eqs. (\ref{eq:hydrodynamic}c) and \eqref{eq:continuum_stress} can be defined starting from the Landau--de Gennes free-energy density: